Pymer4: Generalized Linear & Multi-level Models in Python

-pymer4 is a statistics library for estimating various regression and multi-level models in Python.
-Love lme4 in R, but prefer to work in the scientific Python ecosystem?
-This package has got you covered!
+pymer4 is a statistics library for estimating various regression models, multi-level models, and generalized-linear-mixed models in Python.
+Jealous of R’s lovely model syntax by prefer to work in the scientific Python ecoysystem?
+This package has got you covered! pymer4 provides a clean interface that hides the back-and-forth code required when moving between R and Python.
+This is accomplished using rpy2 to interface between languages.

 pymer4 has been used to analyze data is several publications including but not limited to: